agankin/Bee-Hive/README.md

     cancellationToken.ThrowIfCancellationRequested();

     if (number < 0)
-        throw new Exception("Number must be greater than or equal to zero.");
+        throw new Exception("The number must be greater than or equal to zero.");

     if (number == 2)
         return true;